-7.2.3.2 IDLE op-code
+1677 7.2.3.2 IDLE op-code

-1369 A package that has no other op-code to send shall continuously generate IDLE op-codes.
-Typically, a is also used in the ARB Master assignment process (for details, see 7.2.5).
+- A package that has no other op-code to send shall continuously generate IDLE op-codes.
+Typically, a - 1679 received IDLE op-code indicates that the TOKEN is currently at another package in the ring.
+This op-code - 1680 is also used in the ARB_Master assignment process (for details, see 7.2.5).
+An Idle op-code typically will - also be generated when the package is transmitting on RBT